michaelromero212/CACI-Mission-Intake-and-Analysis-Copilot/README.md

 ## 🎯 Project Overview

-This lightweight accelerator demonstrates rapid time-to-value by ingesting messy mission inputs (PDFs, CSVs, and free text), normalizing them, applying LLM-assisted analysis, persisting structured results in PostgreSQL, and presenting explainable outputs in a responsive web dashboard with explicit cost transparency.
+This lightweight accelerator demonstrates rapid time-to-value by ingesting messy mission inputs (PDFs, CSVs, TXT files, and free text), normalizing them, applying LLM-assisted analysis, persisting structured results, and presenting explainable outputs in a responsive web dashboard with explicit cost transparency.

 **This is intentionally not a production system.** It is a high-leverage Enterprise Solutions Factory (ESF) accelerator designed to: